Top Ten Sophia Loren Films

 Honorable Mention: "Two Women" (1960)

 Despite my promise to focus on Sophia’s English-language films, I couldn’t finish a Sophia Loren Top 10 without mentioning this film.
 It’s the one that earned Sophia her well-deserved Academy Award for Best Actress (the first one ever given for a performance in a foreign language film).
-Two Women pairs Sophia with her frequent collaborator in the Italian cinema, director Vittorio De Sica.
+Two Women (or La Ciocara, as it was known in Italy) pairs Sophia with her most frequent collaborator in Italian cinema, director Vittorio De Sica.
 It offers a harrowing look at Italian life during World War II, following the struggles of Cesira, a mother willing to protect her daughter at all costs.
 When the Allies bomb Rome, Cesira tries to escape with her daughter to Ciociaria (a rural province of Italy).
 But, the two women face horrific hardship and tragedy along the way, testing the very limits of their relationship.
 Contrary to expectations at the time, Sophia chose to play the role of the widowed Cesira even though she was offered the role of the daughter first.
 Her good judgment pays off in spades.
 She gives her most raw and heartbreaking performance in this film and if you think you can handle the intense subject matter, I highly recommend it.